Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 ## Options

-Before trying anything else, it's required to create a variable group linked to the Key Vault (see [middle section](https://www.eiden.ca/asa-alm-104/) if necessary).
+**Before trying anything else**, it's required to create a variable group linked to the Key Vault (see [middle section](https://www.eiden.ca/asa-alm-104/) if necessary).

 To be noted:

 > When trying to link the KeyVault in the Variable Group, the **authentication** process can hang indefinitely.
 It can be solved in KeyVault, by manually creating an **access policy** for the Azure DevOps project application principal (service account) with List/Get permissions on Secrets.
 The application principal id can be found in the Azure DevOps project **settings** (bottom left), **Service Connections** tab, editing the right subscription and going `use the full version of the service connection dialog`.
 It should be under `Service principal client ID`.

 ### Input Macro syntax